-Can I move the filters to below the table?
+Can I show filters below the table?

 Can I list categories and sub-categories as separate filter dropdowns?

-Currently, WooCommerce Product Table lists all categories in a single list.
+The plugin lists all categories in a single list.
 The list is nested/hierarchical so that you can see which are the parent categories and which are child categories.